leec13/MiSiCgui/README.md

 !['handbook_workflow.png'](./images/handbook_workflow.png)

 MiSiC is a tool that allows generating a segmentation mask from microscopic images of bacterial cells.
-MiSiC has the capacity to detect and segment bacterial cells in microcolonies and/or dense images, which is not achievable using intensity thresholds..
+MiSiC has the capacity to detect and segment bacterial cells in microcolonies and/or dense images, which is not achievable using intensity thresholds.
 MiSiC can handle a wide range of bacterial morphologies and microscope modalities such as phase contrast, brightfield and fluorescence.
 MiSiC functions upstream of specialised tools for bacterial cell biology dedicated to measuring cellular features like area, length, position, etc (some convenient tools for this are MicrobeJ and Oufti).
 A graphical user interface named 'MiSiCgui"is available  (see below point 3).
 The main advantages of MiSiC are :

 - Provide a pre-trained model with general detection capacities under various imaging modalities